XYM132/Infinite-ISP_LinuxCameraStack/README.md

 ## Under Development

 ### [Infinite-ISP Driver](/Infinite-ISP%20Driver/)
 The driver is currently under development, and we are seeking open-source contributions to assist in its creation.
+There are two issues related to this that need to be addressed.

-* Integrate the Infinite-ISP into the Linux operating system as a module.
+* Issue # 1: Integrate the Infinite-ISP into the Linux operating system as a module.
-* Develop the driver for Infinite-ISP to enable seamless communication between the hardware and software layers.
+* Issue # 2: Develop the driver for Infinite-ISP to enable seamless communication between the hardware and software layers.

 Together, all these components enable any libcamera-based camera application to operate on the Infinite-ISP FPGA hardware using Linux.

 ## How to Contribute
+**Want to help develop the driver for Infinite-ISP?**

+Dive into the [Ininite-ISP Driver](/Infinite-ISP%20Driver/) directory, where you'll find all the materials related to the challenges we're tackling.
+The [README](/Infinite-ISP%20Driver/README.md) file provides a step-by-step guide on how you can use these resources and start contributing.
+Your expertise and creativity are welcome!

 ## License
 This project is licensed under Apache 2.0 (see [LICENSE](LICENSE) file).